Best small SUVs

 Safety is always a consideration for families and the CX-30’s safety performance is another key strength.
 Not only did it manage to score five stars, it scored the highest ever safety score of any car under Euro NCAP testing at 99%.
 Reliability is another Mazda strong suit - the brand came fourth out of 30 manufacturers in our 2020 Driver Power survey.

-The SEAT Arona is the smallest member of SEAT’s popular SUV line-up, sitting below the mid-size SEAT Ateca and seven-seat Tarraco.
+The SEAT Arona is the smallest member of the Spanish brand's popular SUV line-up, sitting below the mid-size SEAT Ateca and seven-seat SEAT Tarraco.
 It’s based on the same technology as the latest SEAT Ibiza, giving it an exceptional start in life.
 The Ibiza is one of our favourite superminis and the Arona follows suit in the crossover class.
 Its engines are sure to win over many buyers, because both its 1.0-litre and 1.5-litre petrols are refined, punchy and affordable to run.

 Buyers can choose from a cheap-ish 1.5-litre petrol engine and a 1.6-litre diesel, with the latter being our pick thanks to its claimed 56.5mpg economy and lower CO2 emissions.
 Although there’s plenty to recommend the HR-V, it can get quite expensive very quickly; for that reason, we recommend sticking to SE trim.
 Also be aware the manual gearbox is smooth-shifting and a joy to use, while the CVT automatic is noisy, expensive and makes the HR-V slower.